Did you know ?

 The Annales de la Faculté des Sciences de Toulouse was founded in 1887 by Andoyer, Baillaud, Berson, Chauvin, Cosserat, Destrem, Fabre, Legoux, Sabatier and Stieltjes.
 This multidisciplinary journal has been exclusively dedicated to mathematics since 1979.
 It publish high level articles and surveys, written in French or in English, in all areas of mathematics.
 There is no size restriction.

 The Annales de la Faculté des Sciences de Toulouse has been a Diamond open access journal since 2017.
-It is published with the support of CNRS, Université Paul Sabatier and the Institut de Mathématiques de Toulouse.
+It is published with the support of CNRS, Université de Toulouse and Institut de Mathématiques de Toulouse.

 This journal, previously hosted by Cedram, is now web-published by the Centre Mersenne.
 In 2019, Cedram has become the Centre Mersenne for open scientific publishing, a publishing platform for scientific journals developed by Mathdoc.